 Based on the total money needed, how much should each student sell?
 To determine this, you need to know the price of your product and what percent you get to keep.

 So far, we’ve only talked about numbers.
 They provide the roadmap.
 Another vital question that needs addressing is how will you accomplish your objective?
 The engine that will drive your sale is purpose and motivation.
 Communicate these things when you first meet with your students.
 It’s very simple.
 The best high school fundraising ideas make money because of effective kickoffs.

-The kickoff is foundational to your success.
+The fundraising kickoff is foundational to your success.
 It doesn’t matter if your product is average or fantastic.
 You can offer great incentives.
 Your cause may be wonderful.
 But if you don’t sell your students on the ‘why’, your sale won’t thrive.